Sbakken21/React-Quiz/README.md

-A Quiz app made using React
+## A Quiz app made using React

-TODO:
+### TODO:

--Style using semantic-ui-react
+* When answered, display correct and incorrect answers
--Display wrong/correct answers
+* Instead of automatically going to the next question, have a button the allows you to go next